grab/GraphBEAN/README.md

 If you use this repository for academic purpose, please cite the following paper:

-> Rizal Fathony, Jenn Ng, Jia Chen.
-"Interaction-Focused Anomaly Detection on Bipartite Node-and-Edge-Attributed Graphs."
-In "International Joint Conference on Neural Networks (IJCNN) 2023".
-IEEE, 2023.
+> R. Fathony, J. Ng and J. Chen, "Interaction-Focused Anomaly Detection on Bipartite Node-and-Edge-Attributed Graphs," 2023 International Joint Conference on Neural Networks (IJCNN), Gold Coast, Australia, 2023, pp. 1-10, doi: 10.1109/IJCNN54540.2023.10191331.